Advocacy is a Part of the Alliance’s Shared Values…

 Contact Your U.S. Representative – There is no central listing of member office public e-mail addresses.
 Each member of Congress establishes their office’s policy related to the processing and management of e-mail.
 Generally, if a member has a public e-mail address, it can be found on the member’s website.
 The office may list a public e-mail address or provide a form directly on the member’s website.
 The U.S. House of Representatives does not provide a listing of public e-mail addresses for the elected Representatives.

-House Concurrent Resolution 19 (HCR 19) is the Alliance-sponsored federal resolution that reaffirms the value of the fraternal business model.
-Currently, HCR 19 has a total of 60 co-sponsors.
-The Alliance goal for 2016 is 100 co-sponsors.
-In the coming weeks the Alliance will start providing information to all member-societies about the role they and their members can play in a campaign that will roll out in early 2016.
+House Concurrent Resolution 10 (H. Con.
+Res.
+10) and Senate Concurrent Resolution 7 (S. Con.
+Res.
+7) are the Alliance-sponsored federal resolutions that reaffirm the value of the fraternal business model.
+Currently, H. Con.
+Res.
+10 has a total of 69 co-sponsors, and S. Con.
+Res.
+7 has a total of 15 cosponsors.
+The Alliance goal for 2018 is 100 co-sponsors.
+In the coming weeks the Alliance will start providing information to all member-societies about the role they and their members can play in our ongoing campaign for 2018.